BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/03_4_Understanding_the_Descriptor.md

 The derivation path allows you to calculate the right key from the master extended keys, but it's the introduction of functions into descriptors that makes them particularly powerful, because it allows them to serve a number of different types of past, present, and future address (which we'll meet in the next chapter).

+> :warning: **VERSION WARNING:** Modern Bitcoin wallets use descriptor wallets stores in SQLite.
+Older, "classic" wallets were instead bags of keys, stored in BDB (Berkeley Database) format.
+The classic files can currently still be opened by `bitcoin-cli` but you wouldn't want to create something new in that format.
+>
 ## Examine Your Wallet's Descriptors

 You can look at all of the descriptors contained in your wallet with `bitcoin-cli listdescriptors`: